-A compliance monitoring fee of \$500 per tax credit unit plus \$500 per any employee unit will be assessed to cover the costs of the compliance-monitoring program.
-This fee will be assessed to cover the initial 15 years of the compliance period in a lump sum and is due at the time of the placed-in-service application or final application, whichever occurs first.
-This fee (which will be determined in the year the project receives a reservation of credit) will be based on the number of low-income units, any designated manager and/or maintenance units, the compliance period, and then present valued.
+A compliance monitoring fee of \$500 per Tax Credit unit plus \$500 per any employee unit will be assessed to cover the costs of the compliance monitoring program.
+This fee will be assessed to cover the initial 15 years of the compliance period in a lump sum and is due at the time of the Placed-in-Service Application or Final Application, whichever occurs first.
+This fee (which will be determined in the year the project receives a reservation of Tax Credit) will be based on the number of low-income units, any designated manager and/or maintenance units, the compliance period, and then present valued.
 The payment of this fee will be required prior to the issuance of the 8609s.
 The amount of the compliance-monitoring fee for the remainder of the contractual extended-use period will be determined in year 15.